-I initially started learning about human body proportions around six years ago, when I came up with the idea of giving a Fashion Sketching Extracurricular class at the school I was working at.
+I initially started learning about human body proportions around six years ago, when I came up with the idea of teaching a Fashion Sketching Extracurricular class at the school I was working at.
 Even though back then I was focusing much more on creating templates that my students and I could use to design clothes on, I learned as much as I could about proportions of the human body and how to go about drawing one.
-I learned that even though in reality there are a million different body shapes and sizes, there are certain measurements that have to be kept in mind when drawing a believable human figure.
-Usually, realistic (adult) figures are around 7.5-8 heads tall whereas the fashion figure is elongated to around 9 heads tall.
-There are also other measurements that have to be considered like arm length, shoulder width, feet size, etc.

-With this information in mind, I took out my ruler and created templates that I could use to start practicing an over-simplified skeleton of the human shape using simple lines and shapes.
+Start by creating over-simplified skeletons of the human figure using lines and shapes.
 You can find a lot of different ways of drawing this skeleton, and in my opinion it doesn't really matter how you do it, as long as it represents realistic proportions and it allows you to visualize your drawing so you can eventually work from it.

 Feel free to send me an